amusecode/amusecode.org/index.md

 ### Getting Started

-The easiest way to use AMUSE is to install it with pip - see [installation](https://amuse.readthedocs.io/en/latest/install/index.html).
+The easiest way to use AMUSE is to install it with conda - see [installation](https://amuse.readthedocs.io/en/latest/install/index.html).

-1. Install Python and other prerequisites, such as a compiler and MPI.
+1. Install conda, preferably using miniforge
-2. (Optional) Create a virtual environment.
+2. Create a conda environment
-3. Install AMUSE via pip.
+3. Download the AMUSE source code
+4. Use ./setup to install AMUSE
-4. Done!
+5. Done!
 Try some of the examples if you like.

 We also encourage you to register to the AMUSE announcements list at [https://groups.google.com/g/amusecode/about](https://groups.google.com/g/amusecode/about).